-11. Clip travel reduction reducer onto the compression rod between the white nylon washer and air piston.
+11. Clip travel reducer onto the compression rod between the white nylon washer and air piston.

-- 12. Reinstall air seal head with 22mm wrench.
-Torque air seal head to 16Nm.
-USE A TORQUE WRENCH.
-UNDER TIGHTENING THE AIR SEAL HEAD COMPROMISES FORK STRUCTURAL INTEGRITY AND OVER TIGHTENING THE AIR SEAL HEAD WILL EXPAND THE END OF THE STANCHION AND CAUSE HARSH BUSHING/STANCHION OVERLAP ONCE THE FORK IS REASSEMBLED. - 13.
-Reinstall lowers on fork, feed compression rod and damper rod into holes in lowers.
+- 12. Reinstall air seal head past the retaining ring bore and install retaining ring.
+Start with one end of the retaining ring seated in the bore and work in a circle to install.
+It is extremely important to ensure the clip is fully seated in to the bore. - 13.
+Reinstall lowers on fork by feeding fully extended compression rod and damper rod into holes in the lowers.
 Use Blue Loctite on the bolt threads of both the rebound knob assembly and the compression rod nut.
 Tighten rebound knob assembly with an 18mm wrench to 7Nm.
 Tighten compression rod nut with 13mm wrench to 5Nm. - 14.
-After the fork is completely reassembled, unwanted air pressure or air vacuum can potentially be trapped in the lowers of the fork.
-To equalize the air pressure in the lowers, pass a zip tie through the wiper seals on both legs of the fork while the fork is at full extension.
+After the fork is completely reassembled, it is possible that air pressure may be trapped in the lowers causing a vacuum.
+If this occurs, equalize the air pressure in the lowers by passing a zip tie through the wiper seals on both legs of the fork while the fork is at full extension.